-Krishna Shanmuganathan Chair 14 May 2025
+Chair 14 May 2025 Gill Morris

+Director

+14 May 2025

-Statement of Principal and Emerging Risks and Uncertainties For the year ended 31 December 2024
+Statement of Principal and Emerging Risks and Uncertainties

 The Company's risk exposure and the effectiveness of its risk management and internal control systems are reviewed by the Audit and Risk Committee (the "Committee") at its meetings and annually by the Board.
 The Board believes that the Company has adequate and effective systems in place to identify, mitigate, and manage the risks to which it is exposed.